DoNOF/DoNOF-Documentation/docs/input.rst

                       = 0      All NOs are included (DEFAULT)

-RESTART OPTIONS FOR GAMMA, C, Diagonal F, and NUCLEAR COORDINATES
+Restart options for GAMMA, C, diagonal F, and nuclear coordinates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 RESTART:             Restart from GCF file (DEFAULT=F)